Brian Widlake: Life and career

 Widlake served initially as a cadet before his promotion to 2nd Lieutenant in the Royal Hampshire Regiment on 4 November 1950.

 Widlake worked as a reporter for ITN in the 1960s, and was a regular presenter of BBC Radio 4's news magazine programmes The World at One and PM during the 1970s and 1980s.
 Widlake joined London's news and talk radio station LBC to present a breakfast programme on LBC Crown FM, later LBC NewsTalk 97.3 in 1989.
 He then transferred to LBC's hour-long Midday News programme.

 Widlake conducted Nelson Mandela's first ever televised interview in 1961.
 At the time, Mandela was on the run from the South African police.
 He also became well known for co-presenting The Money Programme on BBC 2 in the early 1980s with Valerie Singleton.

 Widlake died, following a short illness, at home in Wiltshire on 2 January 2017, at the age of 85.

 Personal life

-Widlake became the stepfather of the sports journalist, TV presenter and former cricketer Mark Nicholas, following his marriage to the actress Anne Nicholas in 1989.
+He had one daughter and one son, as well as one stepdaughter and two stepsons.

 Widlake died on 2 January 2017 in Wiltshire.